Vladimir-Brumer/vab-forms-with-chart/readme.txt

 * VABFWC_validate_filter - Returns either true or false.
 If any condition returns true, the form will stop working (message will not be sent)
 * VABFWC_fields_filter - Returns a string to display on the screen.
 Allowed HTML  tag <input> with attributes «type», «id», «class», «name», «value», «checked», «onfocus», «onchange»
 * VABFWC_message_filter - Returns a string to display as text (message)
+* VABFWC_message_after_filter - Returns a string to display as text (message).
+Fires after a successful email has been sent.

 = How to use filters? =